Own goal in injury time lifts Iran over Morocco at World Cup | CBC Sports

 - SCORES & STATS: 2018 FIFA World Cup

+In the second dramatic finish to a World Cup match on Friday, Iran was gifted a 1-0 win over Morocco in Group B because of Bouhaddouz's own-goal in the fifth minute of injury time.

-Only on the field as a 77th-minute substitute, the Morocco striker dived to reach a curling cross from the left but headed the ball past goalkeeper Monir El Kajoui.
+Only on the field as a 77th-minute substitute, the Morocco striker dived to reach an in-swinging free kick from the left and glanced the ball past his own goalkeeper inside the near post.

-There was an explosion of joy among the Iran squad, with coaching staff and substitutes sprinting onto the field and jumping for joy.

 It was Iran's second win in 13 matches at the World Cup, and Asia's first since the 2010 tournament in South Africa.
+Showing just how much it meant, Iran's players threw coach Carlos Queiroz into the air after the final whistle.

+They hugged and danced, savoring the best moment of their careers.
+Back in Iran, locals poured into the streets in celebration.

-With Spain and Portugal the other teams in Group B, Friday's match in St. Petersburg was regarded as a must-win game for the two outsiders.
+Considering Spain and Portugal are the other teams in Group B, the match in St. Petersburg was regarded as a must-win game for the two outsiders.
+The result has already left Morocco struggling to stay alive in its first World Cup in 20 years.

 Comments